Clason, Ray, And Shock Give Their Expert Analysis - Racer X

 Schock: High Point is a tricky one on the circuit.
 My biggest battle there is learning to follow the long ruts and be patient on not cutting down on them too quickly.
 It’s important to point your toes in and ride on the balls of your feet so the deep ruts don’t pull your feet off the bike.
 Not doing so will potentially do damage to your leg or knee.
 Oh, and don’t forget to get a good start because the roost there is unreal and hurts… I would know from getting lapped a few years ago [laughs].

-Ray: Keys to the race for Highpoint is to stay smooth with the ruts and carry good momentum.
+Ray: Keys to the race for High Point is to stay smooth with the ruts and carry good momentum.
 That track ruts up a lot like Lakewood.
 Getting a good start there is key but it’s not really the first turn to worry about but turns two and three.
 A lot of people get caught up on the insides and it’s just a chain reaction after that.
 I have my best overall finish ever there 12th overall, but honestly, I’m not good at the off camber turns so I struggle a bit there.
 All I can say is that staying out of the super deep ruts is gonna help.